microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileAppUserStatusesDeviceStatuses.md

     - `[UserName <String>]`: User name.
     - `[UserPrincipalName <String>]`: User Principal Name.

 BODYPARAMETER <IMicrosoftGraphMobileAppInstallStatus>: Contains properties for the installation state of a mobile app for a device.
+This will be deprecated starting May, 2023 (Intune Release 2305).
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[App <IMicrosoftGraphMobileApp1>]`: An abstract class containing the base properties for Intune mobile apps.
+Note: Listing mobile apps with `$expand=assignments` has been deprecated.
+Instead get the list of apps without the `$expand` query on `assignments`.
+Then, perform the expansion on individual applications.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[Assignments <IMicrosoftGraphMobileAppAssignment1[]>]`: The list of group assignments for this mobile app.